3 bugs with Lazy enumerators with state

 This made me realize that the api of Lazy.new makes it near impossible to write most lazy enumerators requiring a state, as there is no general way to reset that state.

 When looking at my code, I used a state for drop, drop_while and zip.
 A quick verification showed me that the MRI implementation also has the same bugs!gene

 So the meta question is: should there not be a general way to initialize the state of the lazy enum?

-#1 Updated by Marc-Andre Lafortune over 2 years ago
+#1 Updated by Marc-Andre Lafortune almost 3 years ago

 - Status changed from Open to Closed